This blog may contain affiliate links. Read our disclosure policy for more info.

 The river gets its color as a result of reflecting light off the small particles of rock flour created by the glacier as it grows and crushes rock in its path.

 The Blue Pools aren’t actually small pools like I originally expected, but rather a part of the Makarora River that pools in an area where the river is deep.
 This deep section of the pool is then cut off by a very shallow section of the river where there is a beach.
-The Blue Pools are rather calm – perfect for taking a refreshing dip…well kinda!
+The Blue Pools are rather calm – perfect for taking a refreshing dip…well kinda, so long as you don’t min freezing water!

 Fun fact: Rock flour is the reason that many of New Zealand’s most beautiful lakes are such an amazing color.
 This fine dust has been crushed by the glacier both advancing and receding over time.
 The amount of rock flour in the water drastically changes its color.
 In fact, too much rock flour turns the water a murky color.

 The Blue Pools are located on New Zealand’s South Island between Franz Josef and Wanaka.
-To reach the Blue Pools from Wanaka, head north on highway 6 for around 73km.
-It takes around an hour to reach the carpark from Wanaka.
+To reach the Blue Pools from Wanaka, head north on highway 6 for around 73km (45mi).
+It takes around an hour to reach the parking lot from Wanaka.

-If you are coming from Queenstown (which is very common) then it takes around 2 hours from Queenstown to the Blue Pools Track carpark.
+If you are coming from Queenstown (which is very common) then it takes around 2 hours from Queenstown to the Blue Pools Track parking lot.
+The location can easily be found on Google Maps.

 Along Highway 6 there are many signs for the Blue Pools which make it hard to miss!
-Just off Highway 6, there is a car parking lot with lots of space available for visitors, however, in summer this carpark can get very busy especially from lunchtime onwards.
+Just off Highway 6, there is a newly expanded parking lot that is right across the street from Cameron Flats Campsite with lots of space available for visitors, however, in summer parking will be busy, especially from lunchtime onwards.

-I’m confident you won’t miss the carpark (it’s usually filled with cars) but if your worried, the Blue Pools are labelled on Google Maps, Campermate, Maps.me and Rankers.
+I’m confident you won’t miss the parking lot (it’s usually filled with cars) but if you’re worried, the Cameron Flats Campsite is labeled on Google Maps, Campermate, Maps.me, and Rankers.

 The Blue Pools Track

 The Blue Pools are not located right on the main highway and you’re required to complete a short walk to the Blue Pools.
-The Blue Pools Track is 1.5km each way on a flat, well-maintained and signposted trail.
+The Blue Pools Track is 3.2km (2mi) on a flat, well-maintained, and signposted out-and-back trail.
 The trail is also shaded the entire way.

 On the way to the pools, the path is slightly downhill and crosses a suspension bridge over the Makarora River.
 The path is not paved but is well maintained and suitable for all ages.